daroshchanka/microservices-demo/README.md

 #### Disclaimer
 This project has been implemented in self-education purposes by the person who never developed microservices before.

-This project has been implemented withing the limited timeframe 2-3 weeks I've spent ~ 16hours per week, so the whole development and infra setup took ~ 40hours.
+This project has been implemented within the limited timeframe 2-3 weeks I've spent ~ 16hours per week, so the whole development and infra setup took ~ 40hours.

 There was local bare metal CPU/RAM limitations: 8CPU + 32GB RAM, cloud resources wasn't used.